 “But the cowards, and unbelievers, and the evil, and the defiled, and murderers, and sorcerers, and fornicators, and idol worshippers, and all liars shall have their part in the Lake of Fire burning with brimstone, which is the second death.”

 Again the Spirit goes beyond the letter.
 God actually wants us to move from merely not tell lies to standing up and speaking the Truth.

-...be renewed in the spirit of your mind, and ... put on the new man which was created according to God, in righteousness and true holiness.
+and you should be made new in the spirit of your minds, and you should put on the new man who God has created in righteousness and in the purity of the Truth.

-Therefore, putting away lying, each one speak truth with his neighbor, for we are members of one another.
+Therefore, you are to put aside lying, and each one speak the truth with his neighbour, for we are members of one another.

-"You shall not desire your neighbor's house; you shall not desire your neighbor's wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that is your neighbor's."
+“You shall not desire your neighbour’s house; you shall not desire your neighbour’s wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that is your neighbour’s.”
+Exodus 20:17

 The first step in stealing is allowing yourself to want something (or someone) that already belongs to someone else.
-Disobeying this command led King David into an adulterous affair with Bathsheba which resulted in the murder of Bathsheba's husband and the death of their first child.
+Similarly, allowing yourself to lust for someone who is not your spouse is the first step in committing adultery.
+Disobeying this command led King David into an adulterous affair with Bathsheba which resulted in the murder of Bathsheba’s husband and the death of their first child.
 Paul said this was the commandment which he was unable to keep.
-It brought him into condemnation from which only Christ could free him .
-(See Romans 7:7 to 12) This commandment is the most difficult of the Ten to keep because it cuts to the root of most sin.
+It brought him into condemnation from which only Christ could free him.
+(See Romans 7:7 to 12.)
+This commandment is the most difficult of the Ten to keep because it cuts to the root of most sin.
 It deals with our thoughts.
 The other commandments mostly focus on our actions, which are usually easier to control than our thoughts.